 I’m welcoming and approachable.
 I believe therapy is most effective when you and I have a great working relationship.
 There are times when we laugh and celebrate in session and there are times when we cry.
 I work hard to give you a powerful, yet enjoyable experience in therapy.

 I have been working directly with adolescents (ages 13-24) and their parents in a variety of settings since 2005.
 In that time, I have carefully helped clients walk through SO many different life challenges.
 While there are issues that are common amongst individuals in our culture, everyone is different and needs to be treated as the unique individual they are.
-I would be honored to come alongside you as you journey toward healing and change!
+Thus, I am honored to come alongside you as you journey toward healing and change!

 Vanguard University: Master’s Degree in Clinical Psychology.